-- (b) No special or local law shall be considered by the House of Representatives unless passage of a general law would be ineffective. - (c) Prior to consideration of special or local legislation in the House of Representatives: - 1. notice of the intended introduction of a proposed local or special law shall be first published for four (4) consecutive weeks in a newspaper of weekly or general circulation in the city or county affected by the proposed law; - 2. the notice shall state in substance the contents of the proposed law; and - 3. verified proof of such publication as required by this section shall be filed with the Office of the Oklahoma Secretary of State.
+- (b) No special or local law shall be considered by the House of Representatives unless passage of a general law would be ineffective. - (c) A bill or joint resolution under consideration by the House shall be presumed not to be special or local legislation unless the principal author so declares in writing prior to presentation of the measure on the House Floor. - (d) Prior to consideration of special or local legislation in the House of Representatives: - 1.
+Notice of the intended introduction of a proposed local or special law shall be first published for four (4) consecutive weeks in a newspaper of weekly or general circulation in the city or county affected by the proposed law; - 2.
+The notice shall state in substance the contents of the proposed law; - 3.
+Verified proof of such publication as required by this section shall be filed with the Office of the Oklahoma Secretary of State; and - 4.
+Verified proof of such publication as required by this section shall be published in the House Journal no later than the legislative day prior to the day the measure is considered on the House Floor. - (e) The presiding officer shall not entertain points of order or points of inquiry pertaining to whether a bill or joint resolution pending before the House is special or local legislation.